RudrakshMehra/-Deepfake-Detection-System-TensorFlow-Flask-/README.md

 # 🧠 Deepfake Detection System

 A Flask-based web application that uses a Convolutional Neural Network (CNN) to classify facial images as either **Real** or **Fake** (deepfake).
-Built using TensorFlow and OpenCV, the model was trained on a dataset of real and fake faces (~250MB in size) and deployed via a lightweight REST API.
+Built using TensorFlow and OpenCV, the model was trained on a dataset of real and fake faces (~980MB) and deployed via a lightweight REST API.

 ---